pdfcoffee/Haraj-UI-Enhanced/README.md

 * [Vivaldi Browser](https://vivaldi.com/)
 * And other browsers implementing WebKit, Chromium, Blink, or other CSS Grid compatible browser rendering engines.

+## Install Haraj UI Enhanced extension on Android Browser

+Browser extensions are mostly supported on desktop versions browser only, mobile browsers do not support browser extensions except for [Kiwi Browser](https://kiwibrowser.com/).
+To install Haraj UI Enhanced on Android, please follow these steps:

+1. Install Kiwi Browser from Google Play Store
+1. Open Kiwi Browser and enter chrome://extensions in the address bar
+1. Enable developer mode.
+(If it doesn’t show up, you may need to reload the tab.)
+1. Go to Chrome Web Store by touching "You can find extensions on Google", then open the link "Chrome Web Store"
+1. Search for and install extension "Haraj UI Enhanced"
+1. Now you can open https://haraj.com.sa/ with Haraj UI Enhanced extension loaded

 ## Feedback and Suggestions

 We will be happy to hear from users, please send all feedback and suggestions to @pdfcoffee